123AGustien/sextant-protocol-dp-system/docs/whitepaper/00_Whitepaper_Index.md

 Cascade Research Principle

-The research is particularly interested in the question of whether developing conditions can be recognised before they become a larger cascading event.
+The research is particularly interested in whether developing conditions can be recognised before they become a larger cascading event.

 Conceptually: